Basmati: Related varieties from around the world

 In Indonesia, the variant of basmati called baroma (basmati aromatik; aromatic basmati) was launched in February 2019.
 This variant could be grown in low-altitude terrain and managed to attract interest among potential middle-to-upper class consumers.

 In the United States, a variety of rice based on basmati called Texmati is grown in Texas.
 The rice is produced by Rice Select, previously owned by RiceTec (mentioned below).

 In Kenya, a rice variety called Pishori or Pisori is grown in the Mwea region.
 The word Pishori is an alteration of the word Peshawari from where the basmati variety used to be exported to the countries of East Africa in the past.

 Basmati certification

 The Basmati Mark is a DNA-fingerprinting-based certification done by the laboratory of Basmati Export Development Foundation (BEDF).

 On 15 February 2016, the Agricultural & Processed Food Products Export Development Authority (APEDA), an autonomous organisation under the Department of Commerce in India, registered basmati rice as a product with Geographical Indication (GI).

+On 30 April 2026, APEDA has signed a 70 year lease agreement with Uttar Pradesh's Agriculture Dept. for establishing a Basmati & Organic Training Centre in Pilibhit, aimed at strengthening the basmati rice ecosystem in India.

+In August 2026, the Australian Federal Court rejected a plea by Indian exporters to grant Basmati rice an exclusive legal status in Australia.
+The decision negatively affected major rice producing states like Punjab and Haryana, which were attempting to expand into new markets during trade disruptions in the Strait of Hormuz.